backtrace-labs/backtrace-morgue/README.md

 Usage: morgue similarity <[universe]/project> [filter expression]
     [--threshold=N]     The minimum length of the callstack for groups to consider for similarity analysis.
-    [--union=N]         The minimum number of common symbols between two groups.
+    [--intersect=N]     The minimum number of common symbols between two groups.
     [--distance=N]      The maximum acceptable edit distance between two groups.
+    [--fingerprint=N]   A fingerprint to compute similarity to.
 ```

 ### invite